KamilKozera/echarts-doc/en/option/component/legend.md

 If `data` is not specified, it will be auto collected from series.
 For most of series, it will be collected from [series.name](~series.name) or the dimension name specified by `seriesName` of [series.encode](~series.encode).
 For some types of series like [pie](~series-pie) and [funnel](~series-funnel), it will be collected from the name field of `series.data`.

 If you need to set the style for a single item, you may also set the configuration of it.
 In this case, `name` attribute is used to represent name of `series`.
+Array configuration is not suitable for direct UI control.

 Example:
 ```